andymeneely/project-timber-wolf/rules/RULES.md

 ![event figure](figure_event.png)
 {:.card-portrait .card-right}

-In addition to security chits, Events will impact your team each round.
+Events will impact your team each round.

 **One Event per round**.
-You will not experience _every_ event in the deck, rather, you will be encountering _one_ event each round and which event happens will be determined by a variety of factors.
+You will be encountering _one_ event each round.
+Which event happens will be determined by how many "Raise ⚠" you encounter.

 **Raise Alert**.
-Every time you are told to "Raise ⚠", remove the topmost card and discard it for the rest of the heist.
-The top-most Event in the deck is the **Active Event**.
+Every time you are told to "Raise ⚠", remove the topmost Event card and discard it for the rest of the heist.
+The Event card that is at the top of the deck at the end of the Action phase is the one you will execute.

 **Plan ahead**.
 You are welcome (encouraged!) to look ahead at potential upcoming events at any time.
 We recommend designating one person to keep track of the Event Deck and warn the group of potentially bad situations.